dogbiscuituk2/TagScanner7/README.md

 ﻿# TagScanner - A Code Overview {#contents}

     When an edit is made to one or more Work items in the PropertyGrid editor, its WorkEdit event is invoked:-
+     \
       Work
        \
         Set<T>(ref T field, T value, string tag, bool condition)
          \
           OnWorkEdit(tag, oldValue, newValue);
 	       \
 	        WorkEdit.Invoke(this, new WorkEditEventArgs(tag, oldValue, newValue));

-    This WorkEdit is assigned a delegate in one of two ways, either of which will call Model.WorkEdit:
+    WorkEdit is assigned a delegate in one of two ways, either of which will call Model.WorkEdit():
      \
-      1. During loading from a live directory scan, StatusController adds a delegate.
+      StatusController adds a delegate when loading from a live directory scan.
-      2. During loading from a saved file, MruLibraryController adds a delegate.
+      MruLibraryController adds a delegate when loading from a saved file.

     Model.WorkEdit(sender, e) invokes its own WorkEdit event.
      \